 Beyond the Gaming Tables

 Cocktail servers weaving through the slots deserve the same consideration you’d give any server.
 A toonie per drink is standard, maybe more if they’re hustling drinks to you regularly.
 Order food at your seat?
 Tip as you would in any restaurant: 15 to 20 percent of the bill.
+These habits align with the broader service mindset behind how much to tip casino hosts.

 What’s the etiquette for tipping at online casinos?